 A reliable way to reduce the impact of the National Insurance increase on your business is to implement the HMRC salary sacrifice pension scheme.
 The scheme involves an employee agreeing to reduce their gross salary by an agreed amount, with this figure being contributed to their pension as an employer contribution.
 The employee no longer makes their own contributions to their pension fund.
 As a result, both employers and employees make considerable savings on National Insurance costs.
 Employees’ gross pay is reduced, but their overall take-home pay is increased due to National Insurance savings.
 Because salary sacrifice pension benefits employers and employees financially, employee resignation is less likely to occur on a large scale.
 Employees will be more financially secure and are less likely to experience financial stress leading to poor mental health.
 Employers will be able to use National Insurance savings made through the scheme to improve their current employee benefits package or to offer pay rises or bonuses to some employees.
 Mintago can help your business to implement salary sacrifice pension easily, taking care of the hard work so that you and your employees can enjoy the savings.

-Another way for employers to reduce the risk of staff resignation due to the current climate is to provide access to better financial education for their employees.
+Other ways for employers to reduce the risk of staff resignation due to the current climate is to provide access to better financial education for their employees and to make improvements at employee experience.
 Improved financial education will allow employees to take charge of their own situations and is likely to decrease employee stress.
 Increased knowledge of benefits available to them will help employees to save money and reduce their expenditure.
 Mintago’s platform includes a wealth of information to help employees gain knowledge and insight into how to manage their finances effectively and begin on their journey to financial wellbeing.

 Following the National Insurance increase, employers may evaluate their employee benefits programme, considering whether they could improve their offerings and financially support their employees in a manageable way.
 For example, offering access to leisure vouchers such as restaurant discounts will allow employees to unwind when they are not working and save money on doing things that make them happy.
 Benefits such as gym memberships and reduced dentistry costs will also help to improve overall employee wellbeing within your organisation.